Ohio to use last of lethal drug supply for execution Wednesday

 The Danish pharmaceutical company Lundbeck LLC, which manufactures pentobarbital, is refusing to supply more of the drug for executions in the United States because of European Union opposition to the death penalty.

-Other U.S. states have also altered the drugs used in executions, juggled the combinations of drugs and sought to buy new supplies overseas or from different drug companies.
+Ohio's predicament is not unusual as U.S. states have altered the drugs used in executions, juggled the combinations of drugs and sought to buy new supplies overseas or from different drug companies.

 Before 2011, several states used the anesthetic sodium thiopental as part of their lethal injections.
 But Hospira Inc halted production of the drug that year, forcing states to look elsewhere for drugs that could be used for lethal injections.
 Many turned to pentobarbital, which now also is in short supply.

-Texas, which executes more people than any other state, said in August that its supply of pentobarbital also would expire at the end of September, allowing it to conduct only one more execution with the drug, on September 26.
-But criminal justice department spokesman Jason Clark, said on Tuesday the state's supply of the drug was not expiring this month after all.
-He did not explain what had changed since August.
+Texas, which executes more people than any other state, has also said its supply of pentobarbital will expire at the end of this month, allowing it to conduct only one more execution with the drug, on Sept.
+26.

-Mitts was sentenced on November 21, 1994, for the murder of John A. Bryant and an Ohio policeman, Dennis Glivar.
+Mitts, the man scheduled to die in Ohio on Wednesday, was sentenced on Nov.
+21, 1994, for the murder of John A. Bryant and an Ohio policeman, Dennis Glivar.
 He was also convicted of the attempted murder of two other Ohio policemen.

 Prosecutors in his case said Mitts, who is white, is a racist who allowed two white people to flee unharmed before shooting Bryant, a black man, and that he used racial epithets throughout the police standoff.